Managing Your Plaque Psoriasis

 Psoriasis is considered severe when 10% or more of the body is affected.

-Nearly 25% of people with psoriasis have cases that are considered moderate to severe.
+Approximately 20% of people with psoriasis have cases that are considered moderate-to-severe.

 Can psoriasis affect your quality of life?

-Nearly 60% of people with psoriasis view their condition as problematic to their everyday life.
+Over 90% of people with psoriasis view their condition as problematic in their daily life.

 When do people first get psoriasis?